TruthLens is built on the belief that clarity is power—and truth deserves context.

 A man with glasses, a white beard, and a bald head is smiling and posing with his hand on his chin in front of a painting of a lion and cub surrounded by jungle foliage.

-what we analyze
+what we study

 Narrative Evaluation